LOCAL TELEVISION – THE MIRROR GROUP AND CHANNEL 6 PROJECTS, 1994-99 AND 2010-14

 As the division's Managing Director, I built the Mirror Group's local TV network on this basis and brought it to profit.
 But it was discontinued after the Mirror Group was acquired by Trinity International in 1999 and returned to its core printed newspaper publishing activities.

-When the Coalition Government came to power in 2010, Jeremy Hunt – then Culture Secretary – launched a plan for a new network of local TV stations around the country as Public Service Broadcasters.
+When the Coalition Government came to power in 2010, Jeremy Hunt MP – then Culture Secretary – launched a plan for a new network of local TV stations around the country as Public Service Broadcasters.
 PSBs are given free terrestrial broadcast capacity and mandatory on-screen listing prominence in exchange for delivering socially valuable programming that might not otherwise be commercially viable.

 I ran a high profile PR campaign and personally advised Mr Hunt on how best to structure British local TV based on my earlier experience, which advice was reflected in a Government White Paper published in early 2011.
 Following further public consultation, the Government was instead persuaded to follow a different approach of separate local stations without a national spine.

-Even so, its viability was still dependent on including enough top quality entertainment programming that audiences (and therefore advertisers) would want.
+But this viability was still dependent on including enough top quality entertainment programming that audiences (and therefore advertisers) would want.
 We felt that a standalone local station could only afford this by becoming an affiliate of a major TV company – in our case Sony Television, with its extensive TV and movie library already paid for by global broadcast sales.
 Again, our channel would be distinguished by local news and current affairs not available elsewhere, as well as benefiting from its PSB rights for including local programmes.
 But its viability would be underpinned by a lot of prime time entertainment.